soo2002/invisible_Cloak/README.md

 # invisible_Cloak
-given ccolour will be invicible
+given colour will be invicible